openssl/openssl/doc/designs/quic-design/quic-api.md

  * is NULL or an individual message local address is NULL then the default local
  * address for the socket is used.
 Setting an explicit local address can be
  * useful if the socket is bound with INADDR_ANY or IN6ADDR_ANY (i.e. multiple
- * IP addresses are bound to the same socket). peer is an arry of *mummsg peer
+ * IP addresses are bound to the same socket). peer is an arry of *nummsg peer
  * addresses to specify the peer address each of the messages should be sent to.
  * If peer is NULL or an indivual message peer address is NULL then the BIO must
  * be in a "connected" state. data is an array of *nummsg pointers.
 Each pointer
  * is for the data for each individual message.
 Similarly dlen is array of
- * *numsg lengths corresponding to each of the individual messages.
+ * *nummsg lengths corresponding to each of the individual messages.
 After a
  * successful call to this function *nummsg is updated with the number of
  * messages that were successfully sent (which may be less than the total
  * requested).
 It is thread-safe to call this function, or BIO_recvmmsg at the